graphql-crystal/graphql/README.md

 ```

 For easier development, we recommend using [GraphiQL](https://github.com/graphql/graphiql).
-A starter template combining Kemal and GraphiQL can be found at `examples/graphiql`.
+A starter template combining Kemal and GraphiQL is found at [examples/graphiql](examples/graphiql).

 ## Context

 `context` is a optional argument that our fields can retrieve.
 It lets fields
-access global data like database connections.
+access global data, like database connections.

 ```crystal
 # Define our own context type